Ursa Minor SkyTour

 Using the program

-On the right side of the window, the telescope control panel is displayed.
-The main part of the window is the drawing area showing sky chart.
+On the right side of the window the telescope control panel is displayed.
+The main part of the window is the area showing a sky chart.
 Most frequently used functions can be accessed from the toolbar displayed at the top of the window.
-The status bar on the bottom shows the date and time, and data about selected celestial object
+The status bar on the bottom shows the date and time and data about selected celestial object.

 Controlling telescopes with Ursa Minor SkyTour

-Te program can control small and portable mounts displayed on photos below.
-These are azimuthal mounts that means the telescope can be rotated around a vertical and a horizontal axis.
-Before observation, you should adjust the mount to one or two reference points.
-The program's user manual describes the process of adjustment.
+The program is able to control small and portable mounts such as those displayed below.
+These are Alt-Az mounts which means the telescope can be rotated around both a vertical and horizontal axis.
+Before observing you should adjust the mount to one or two reference points.
+The program's user manual describes a suggested process for this adjustment.

 Warning!
-The Ursa Minor SkyTour program is designed for beginners; therefore it can control only small and lightweight telescopes, such as Skywatcher Autotracking and Multifunctional photo mounts.
+The Ursa Minor SkyTour program is designed for beginner.
+Therefore it can control only small and lightweight telescopes, such as Skywatcher Autotracking and Multifunctional photo mounts.
 For advanced telescopes and heavy duty mounts, please choose Ursa Minor Pro.

-You can connect these small and portable telescopes to a computer.
-For doing this, please unplug the original hand controller, and use a special interface cable to make a connection between hand controller socket of the mount and the computer.
-You cannot use the original hand controller, but you can use an USB port Gamepad for manually move the telescope, and controlling speed of movement.
-The gamepad also can be usd to control the program itself: With buttons of the gamepad, the displayed star map can be moved and zoomed.
-After starting Ursa Minor Skytour and establishing a connection, your telescope is ready to make observations.
-Positioning to an object is as easy as selecting it on sky map, and choosing "Positioning scope" from pop-up menu.
+You can directly connect these small and portable telescopes to a computer.
+Unplug the original hand controller and use a special interface cable to make a connection between hand controller socket of the mount and the computer.
+You cannot use the original hand controller but you can use a USB Gamepad device to manually move the telescope and control movement speed.
+The gamepad also can be used to control the program itself.
+Using buttons on the gamepad, the displayed star map can be moved and zoomed.
+After starting Ursa Minor Skytour and establishing a data connection, your telescope is ready for observations.
+Pointing to an object is as easy as selecting it on sky map and choosing "Positioning scope" from the pop-up menu.

-To connect the mount to the computer you have three choices:
+To connect the telescope mount to a computer, you have three choices:

-- If your computer has free serial (RS-232) port, you can use this adapter (shown in the image below) to connect it to the mount.
-This adapter also can be used with USB-serial converters.
-For more information about USB to serial adapter, please read the technical support page.
+- If your computer has a free serial (RS232) serial port, you can use an RS232-to-TTL adapter (shown in the image below) to connect it to the mount.
+This adapter may also be used with USB-serial converters.
+For more information about USB-to-serial adapters, please read the technical support page.

-- The most widely used method is use an USB port.
-You will need an USB interface cable as shown in the image.
-It contains the necessary electronics.
-Because it uses the FTDI USB-serial IC, you will need to use a driver for it.
-The driver can be downloaded from the downloads page.
+- The most widely used method is to use an available USB port.
+You will need to use a USB interface cable as shown in the image below.
+It contains all the necessary electronics.
+Because it uses the FTDI USB-serial chipset, you will require a compatible software driver.
+The driver can be downloaded from our downloads page.

-- Using Bluetooth interface (Controlling the telescope wireless.)
+- Using a Bluetooth interface (Controlling the telescope wireless.)

 Searching object on a spiral line